sree314/csc293-fall23/printerhelp/firstprint.md

 For additional safety, wait until the hotend has reached a temperature of less than 50C, and the hotend fan has stopped running.

 The printed object should auto-release from print bed (you can hear the object separating).
-However, some objects may be stuck to the print bed.
-In this case:
+However, if the object is still stuck to the print bed:

    1. Remove the flex plate on top of the print bed AFTER making sure it is not hot.
    2. Flex the plate to release the object.